-There are serious limits on how much you can borrow with an FHA loan for a single-family home, and the FHA raised them for 2019 — up to $314,827 for single-family homes in most parts of the country or as much as $726,525 in high-cost cities such as New York and San Francisco.
+There are limits on how much you can borrow with an FHA loan for a single-family home.
+The FHA raised limits for 2019 up to $314,827 for single-family homes in most parts of the country or as much as $726,525 in high-cost cities such as New York and San Francisco.

 (Here’s where to find the FHA loan limits in your area.)

-But if the amount you need falls within those guidelines, here are the advantages to getting an FHA loan.
+If the amount you need falls within the guidelines above, here are the advantages to getting an FHA loan.

 Most FHA mortgages require a 3.5% down payment — that’s $3,500 for every $100,000 you borrow — and the average down payment on an FHA home loan is about 5%, according to Ellie Mae.